If you have a computer, you can help move museum research forward in three minutes or less.

 Help scientists gather important baseline data on parasites by digitizing specimen labels.

 On the hunt for more?

-Surf the Zooniverse, an online platform for finding citizen science projects that can be done from your couch.
+Surf the Zooniverse, an online platform for finding community science projects that can be done from your couch.
 It’s also where you can connect with new Notes from Nature projects.